-The combination of science and art is becoming increasingly popular for improving the connection between science communicators and the public (e.g., Malina, 2010).
+The combination of science and art is becoming increasingly popular for improving the connection between science communicators and the public (e.g. Malina, 2010).
 Among the various strategies, photography is a practice of straightforward communication that is able to easily catch the interest of the public on critical questions.
 Furthermore, photography is the perfect combination of art and science because it naturally attracts people with different backgrounds or motivations.
 The proliferation of smartphones and software applications dedicated to image editing has made photography a common gesture in our lives.
 Every image can appear differently to the observers, eliciting emotional responses.
 Impressive photos can derive from either a scientific or artistic approach, but "great photos often come from a combination of both art and science" (Stone, 2017).
-The creation of a photograph requires emotion and imagination, although creativity and beauty can be engineered in post-production using editing software.
-Several photo exhibitions have been organized during the past a few years by professional photographers and artists worldwide in the framework of specific projects devoted to enlarging public awareness of the climate crisis by using the art to strengthen the message (e.g., Macromicro non profit Association,

-2020) or to create an eye-opening performance to incite social and political change (e.g., Neudecker and Project Pressure Partnership, 2015).
-Other initiatives focused on integrating art and science, such as the Extreme Ice Survey (Balog et al., 2012; 2019), which produced a photographic book and a documentary movie that won an Emmy Award in 2014 (Chasing Ice, 2020).
-Online photographic collections from scientists are available through specific projects, such as those managed by the National Snow and Ice Data Center (2020), which is supported by NASA and the National Science Foundation (NSF) or by the USGS Northern Rocky Mountain Science Center (2019), which is focused on Glacier National Park.
+The creation of a photograph requires emotion and imagination, although creativity and beauty can be engineered in postproduction using editing software.
+Several photo exhibitions have been organized during the past few years, by professional photographers and artists worldwide, in the framework of specific projects devoted to enlarging public awareness of the climate crisis, by using the art to strengthen the message (e.g. Macromicro non-profit Association, 2020) or to create an eye-opening performance to incite social and political change (e.g. Neudecker and Project Pressure Partnership, 2015).
+Other initiatives focused on integrating art and science, such as the Extreme Ice Survey (Balog et al., 2012, 2019), which produced a photographic book and a documentary that won an Emmy Award in 2014 (Chasing Ice, 2020).
+Online photographic collections from scientists are available through specific projects, such as those managed by the National Snow and Ice Data Center (2020), which are supported by NASA and the National Science Foundation (NSF) or by the United States Geological Survey (USGS) Northern Rocky Mountain Science Center (2019) and which are focused on the Glacier National Park.
 Another photographic repository collected by scientists is managed by the European Geoscience Union (EGU, 2019).
-Every year, during the EGU General Assembly, after a contest to choose the most beautiful photo, the photos with the most votes are granted, printed and freely distributed as postcards to reach a wider public and show the beauty of our planet.
+Every year, during the EGU General Assembly, after a contest to choose the most beautiful photo, the photos with the most votes are printed and freely distributed as postcards to reach a wider public and show the beauty of our planet.

-Drawing on the rich image collection of the OGS, which is scientifically engaged all over the planet, we decided to organize a photographic exhibition focused on the glaciers and ice sheets distributed at different latitudes to convey a strong message to the public on the devastating effects of climate change on our planet, which aligns with the recommendation of the Agenda 2030, and in particular with the already mentioned specific target 13.3 of the Sustainable Development Goal n.
-13, "Climate Action".
+Drawing on the rich image collection of the OGS, which is scientifically engaged all over the planet, we decided to organize a photographic exhibition that focused on glaciers and ice sheets distributed at different latitudes to convey a strong message to the public on the devastating effects of climate change on our planet; this aligns with the recommendation of Agenda 2030 and, in particular, with the already mentioned specific target 13.3 of SDG no. 13, relating to climate action.